turican0/remc2/README.md

 - Seperate Render and Simulation code so that game speed is not dependent of FPS (or fix FPS)
 - Enable local multiplayer without NETBIOS

-## STATUS: Code now runs though the first level of MC2 (in both Windows and Linux).
+## STATUS: Code now runs and all of MC2 (in both Windows and Linux) seems to be playable.
 Anyone with the GOG edition can download this repo, extract the Game Assets (from a legal GOG copy of the game) and run it.
 ## Build Status:

 |Branch|Windows|Linux|